BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

     user input: ta

 This works even for the case when one language has different scripts (`taq_Latn`, `taq_Tfng`).
 User types until a single language is matched and confirms.
-The language code for the model **model_key** is set as either the source language or target language parameter.
+The language code for the model's **model_key** is set as either the source language or target language parameter.
 The search logic is out of the scope of this post.

 ### Initialisation order